Mission

 To reach these goals may take years.
 But because the park conveys a sense of transformation, it can ask that of those that have contact with it.

-James McCaughey, Chair, Gasworks Arts Park
+James McCaughey, Founder, Gasworks Arts Park